rioastamal/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/README.single-page.md

 > Figure 8.
 Create your first deployment link

-2. There are several fields need to be completed.
+2. There are several things need to be configured.
 First enter **hello-idn-belajar** for the _Container name_.
 3. For the _Image_ option, click **Choose stored image** then choose our container image that has been uploaded.
 4. The API only uses single environment variable named `APP_PORT` to determine which port the app should bind to.
 Default to port `8080`.
 Although it is optional we will explicitly provide the env just to make it more clear.
 5. For the **Open ports** configuration, use port number where the app is running in this case should be the same as `APP_PORT` value which is `8080`.